SonnyBurnett/image_recognition/README.md

 `        ├── WOLF`\
 `        └── ZEBRA`

-## Part 5: Prepare the R script that generates the model
+## Part 5: Prepare Rstudio

 - [Copy the example code from GitHub](https://github.com/SonnyBurnett/image_recognition)
 - Open Rstudio
-- Open the file wildlife.R
+- Open the file trainModel.R
 - Save it under your own name in a folder of your choice

 Now you need to install some R packages.
 - Go to the "Console" in Rstudio.
 (Usually the lower left window)
 - Note: This window will have 3 tabs.
 Console, Terminal, Jobs.
-- type:
+- type: (don't get scared by red text)
 - `install_tensorflow(extra_packages="pillow")`
 - `install_keras()`
 - `install.packages("tidyverse")`